ammodramus/mope/README.md

 underscores are allowed in node names.

-Node lengths specify the name of the parameter pair (i.e., the genetic drift and mutation parameters) associated with the branch.
+Node lengths specify the name of the parameter pair (i.e., the genetic drift and mutation/selection parameters) associated with the branch.
 Optionally, this parameter name may be multiplied by an age variable, indicating that this parameter is to be interpreted as a branch length that depends on some age.
-(Note that this age name must be a variable in the data file -- see [Data file](#data-file).)
+(Note that this age name must be a variable in the data file.

 It is also possible to specify that the genetic drift for a certain parameter is to be modeled as a bottleneck.
 This done by appending `^` to the parameter